civican/legisinfo/43-2/bills/C-10/bill_text.md

   a programming undertaking, as defined in subsection 2(1) of the `Broadcasting Act`, that is carried on lawfully under that Act;

-  a programming undertaking described in paragraph (a) that originates programs within a network, as defined in subsection 2(1) of the `Broadcasting Act`;
+  a programming undertaking described in paragraph (a) that originates programs within a network, as defined in subsection 2(1) of the `Broadcasting Act`; or

-  a distribution undertaking, as defined in subsection 2(1) of the `Broadcasting Act`, that is carried on lawfully under that Act, in respect of the programs that it originates; or
+  a distribution undertaking, as defined in subsection 2(1) of the `Broadcasting Act`, that is carried on lawfully under that Act, in respect of the programs that it originates.

+  For greater certainty, it does not include an online undertaking, as defined in subsection 2(1) of the `Broadcasting Act`.

+### Section 33.1

+Subsection 30.9(7) of the Act is replaced by the following:

-  an online undertaking, as defined in subsection 2(1) of the `Broadcasting Act`, that is carried on lawfully under that Act, in respect of the programs that it originates.
+**(7)** In this section, **broadcasting undertaking** means a broadcasting undertaking, as defined in subsection 2(1) of the `Broadcasting Act`, that holds a broadcasting licence issued by the Canadian Radio-television and Telecommunications Commission under that Act.
+For greater certainty, it does not include an online undertaking, as defined in that subsection 2(1).

 ### Section 34